Raphtory/raphtory.github.io/_posts/2022-09-05-NHS-contracts.md

 Despite having no experience of making PPE supplies and the government receiving <a href="https://www.irishnews.com/news/northernirelandnews/2020/08/12/news/formal-legal-proceedings-begin-over-multi-million-pound-ppe-award-to-co-antrim-sweet-manufacturer-2032511/" target="_blank">over 24000 offers</a> from prospective suppliers of PPE, the sweets and chocolate manufacturer was directly handed a multimillion contract to provide PPE without any checks.

 Another VIP worthy of mention is Fourds Limited, a <a href="https://www.blocblinds.co.uk/" target="_blank">blinds production business</a>.
-Ide and Cormac Diamond won a <a href="https://ted.europa.eu/udl?uri=TED:NOTICE:338130-2020:TEXT:EN:HTML&src=0" target="_blank">£43.5 million contract</a> to provide PPE - a contract value 15 times larger than its net assets in 2019.
-It was a relief that they held such political connections, as they made a whopping <a href="https://www.belfasttelegraph.co.uk/business/ulsterbusiness/top-100/bloc-blinds-group-expands-into-us-as-sale-soar-to-1019m-41915552.html" target="_blank">£101.9m turnover for the year ending April 2021</a>, despite the economic hardships that the pandemic brought.
-In our output, we found that Ide and Cormac Diamond ceased control of Fourds Limited in 2021 and is now significantly controlled by a shell company with an Isle of Man PO Box address.
+Awarded a <a href="https://ted.europa.eu/udl?uri=TED:NOTICE:338130-2020:TEXT:EN:HTML&src=0" target="_blank">£43.5 million contract</a> to provide PPE - a contract value 15 times larger than its net assets in 2019.

+Despite the economic hardships that the pandemic brought on many, Mr Ide and Cormac Diamond, the beneficial owners of Fourds Limited, had made a whopping <a href="https://www.belfasttelegraph.co.uk/business/ulsterbusiness/top-100/bloc-blinds-group-expands-into-us-as-sale-soar-to-1019m-41915552.html" target="_blank">£101.9m turnover for the year ending April 2021</a>.
+In our output, we found that Ide and Cormac Diamond ceased control of Fourds Limited in 2021, which is now significantly controlled by an overseas shell company with an Isle of Man PO Box address.

 ![]({{ site.baseurl }}/images/nhscontracts/fourds-limited.png)